betterscientificsoftware/bssw.io/Articles/Blog/WhyWeNeedStrategiesForWorkingRemotely.md

 References | &nbsp;
 :--- | :---
 <a name="ref1"></a>1 | E.M.
 Raybourn, J.D.
-Moulton, A. Hungeford.
-(2019).
-Scaling productivity & innovation on the path to exascale with a “Team of Teams” approach.
+Moulton, A. Hungeford, 2019, Scaling productivity & innovation on the path to exascale with a “Team of Teams” approach.
 Lecture Notes in Computer Science (LNCS), vol. 11589.
 <a name="ref2"></a>2 | [E.M.
-Raybourn.
-(2020).
-Resources for maximizing remote working ](https://bssw.io/items/resources-for-maximizing-remote-working)
+Raybourn, 2020, Resources for maximizing remote working ](https://bssw.io/items/resources-for-maximizing-remote-working)
 <a name="ref3"></a>3 | [CDC Coronavirus (COVID-19) ](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html)
 <a name="ref4"></a>4 | [Panel Series, Strategies for Working Remotely ](https://exascaleproject.org/strategies-for-working-remotely)
 <a name="ref5"></a>5 | [How to combat Zoom fatigue ](https://hbr.org/2020/04/how-to-combat-zoom-fatigue)
 <a name="ref6"></a>6 | [Five ways to build a more productive remote team ](https://about.gitlab.com/blog/2019/12/10/how-to-build-a-more-productive-remote-team/)
 <a name="ref7"></a>7 | [Strategies for Working Remotely Panel Series Archive ](https://ideas-productivity.org/events/strategies-for-working-remotely-panels/#about)
 <a name="ref8"></a>8 | S. McCrystal, T. Collins, D. Silverman, C. Fussell.
 Team of Teams: New rules of engagement for a complex world.
-New York, NY: Penguin Random House LLC (2015)
+New York, NY: Penguin Random House LLC, 2015.

 ### Acknowledgment
 The content of this blog post was first presented by Elaine Raybourn as a white paper at the [2020 Collegeville Workshop on Scientific Software](https://collegeville.github.io/CW20).